On the Trail of Essential Oils with Homeopharma

 The essential oils of Homeopharma

-This wild environment ensures the quality of the soil and under the management of Jean Claude Ratsimivony, CEO of Homeopharma, their essential oils are tested and guaranteed in their laboratory to be of the highest quality.
+This wild environment ensures the quality of the soil.
+The essential oils of Homeopharma are tested and guaranteed in their laboratory to be of the highest quality.

 In short, the plants are treated for the treasures they are.
 And it doesn't stop there!
 Distillation over a wood fire, most of the time, is another added value to the Malagasy essential oils.
 In other countries it is done with regular gas heat.
 But firewood allows a variation of temperature which leads to a more complete extraction.
 The large molecules of the plants do not extract at a constant temperature if using gas.
-To be convinced of the importance of this, one needs only to observe the technicians at the Homeopharma distillery in Ambila on the Canal des Pangalanes on Madagascar's east coast.
+To be convinced of the importance of this, one needs only to observe the technicians at the Homeopharma distillery in Amparihy, Vontovorona.
 Their work procedure involves adding a piece of wood to light the fire and thereafter removing it to reach the desired temperature, causing a gradual temperature change.

 And there is minimum waste, although essential oils are a luxury item which normally require a lot of raw material.
 For example, 390 kilos of niaouli flowers give only 2.2 liters of oil!